tldr-pages/tldr/pages/osx/m.md

 # m

-> Swiss Army Knife for macOS
+> Swiss Army Knife for macOS.

 - Get the battery status: